agency-quill/agency/documentation/web/flag-push-process.md

 | 319 		  |	2daySale.gif   |

 ## Step 3:
-Push the updated file name to the `/iw/images/flags/` folder.
+Push the updated file to the `/iw/images/flags/` folder.